marinaserranomontes/annotation-widget/README.md

 ### Gradle

-1. Include the JitPack repository in your root `build.gradle` file by adding `maven { url "https://jitpack.io" }` to the `repositories` section.
+1. Include the JitPack repository in your module's `build.gradle` file by adding `maven { url "https://jitpack.io" }` to the `repositories` section.
 2. Add `compile 'com.github.opentok:annotation-component-android:1.0.0'` to `dependencies` in your module's `build.gradle` file.
 3. Sync Gradle and build your project.